testedwithf5/testedwithf5.github.io/_posts/2018-05-26-entity-framework-refresher-one-to-many.markdown

 }
 {% endhighlight %}

-Somwhat interestingly, if we choose to think of our data from the perspective of hobbies instead of people, we can add the mapping to the `Hobby` configuration and still achieve the same result.
+Somewhat interestingly, if we choose to think of our data from the perspective of hobbies instead of people, we can add the mapping to the `Hobby` configuration and still achieve the same result by starting by using the `HasRequired.WithMany` instead of `HasMany.WithRequired`.

 {% highlight csharp %}
 public class HobbyMap : EntityTypeConfiguration<Hobby>